Procurement negotiation

 Take a look at the seven steps below that will help improve procurement negotiation tactics before, during and after the event:

-- Include binding clauses — Commit your supplier to upholding their end of the agreement with contract clauses and warranties.
+6. Include binding level-of-service clauses — Commit your supplier to upholding their end of the agreement with contract clauses and warranties (SLAs).
 If circumstances change and the agreement can no longer be met, these clauses will ensure your business doesn’t suffer.

-How Vertice can assist contract negotiation in the procurement process
+How Vertice can assist contract negotiation in procurement process

 Vertice is an essential partner in procurement negotiation.
 Following a phase of strategic sourcing and supplier vetting, our customer purchasing teams will negotiate the best subscription price on your company’s behalf.